Adjust PCC EHR Components with the Component Builder

-After Your Make Changes: Making changes or adding options to components in the Component Builder may not alter your protocols.
-For example, if you add a new available item to the “History” radio component, it will not automatically appear on chart notes.
-You must use the Protocol Builder to indicate that your new History item should appear with that component on specific protocols, and you may also need to adjust your Protocol Map.
+After You Make Changes: When you make changes to a component in the Component Builder, it does not alter the component in historical chart records.
+Additionally, your changes might not be visible until you add or adjust settings for the component in a protocol.
+For example, if you add a new available item to the “History” component, it will not automatically appear visibly on chart notes.
+You must use the Protocol Builder to customize the chart note and indicate that your new History item should appear with that component.
+You may also need to adjust your Protocol Map to ensure that the correct providers see the desired chart note for each visit reason.

 Open the Component Builder

-To get started with the Component Builder, open the Protocol Configuration tool.
+To get started with the Component Builder, open the Protocol Configuration tool from the Configuration menu.
 Then click “Component Builder”.

-The Component Builder screen displays the name, the component type, and a column of other configuration notes about the component.
+The Component Builder window displays the name, the component type, and a column of other configuration notes about the component.

 Edit a Component